TLWebdesign/PHP-Version-List-Extended/README.md

 * Added subdomains to the list
 * Removed the maximum php version logic.
 It is now dynamic and will show the installed php versions.
 * Added reseller view where a reseller is able to see the domains for the users he created and his own account.
+* Extended the stats table with % column
+* Added link to open user account directly from plugin.
+*

 ---